fmaussion/cleo/README.rst

 ------------

-Cleo builds upon the companion project `Salem <https://github .com/fmaussion/salem>`_ and has the same dependencies.
+Cleo builds upon the companion project `Salem <https://github .com/fmaussion/salem>`_ and has the same dependencies, plus Pillow.

 After installing the required packages, a simple `pip install` should be enough::